macoopman/Concepts/Concepts/Design Patterns/Patterns/Decorator Pattern/Decorator Pattern.md

 **Definition**

 The Decorator Pattern attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+* Is a alternative to subclassing for extending behavior
+* Involves a set of decorator classes that are used to **wrap** concrete components
+* Decorator classes are the same **TYPE** as the components they decorate
+*

 ### General Example
 ```plantuml